COALAIP/specs/README.md

 ### Fingerprinting

-Specifying the originality and provenance of a physical thing is challenging.
-This is even more true for a digital thing.
-While a physical fake might easily be identified by, for example using chemical procedures, the same is not true for digital files.
-With ease they can be copied, mashup'ed, cropped and so on, meaning that by identifying one manifestation of a work and computing an identifier based on that single manifestation, the actual body of work cannot sufficiently defined.
+Specifying the originality and provenance of a physical object is challenging.
+This is even more true for digital objects.
+While a physical fake might be easily identified by, for example, chemical procedures, the same is not true for digital files which may be exact copies.
+Moreover, one can easily modify others' works so that even if one manifestation of a work is identifiable, the actual body of work behind the manifestation may not be sufficiently indentifiable.

-The LCC is in line with this fact.
-In their document about the Ten Targets for a Global Rights Network, they talk about cross-standard identifiers that can, if needed, be *transformed* into corresponding different identifiers.

-This section discusses a similar idea, namely the existence of an arbitrary complex vector used to link all the identifiers of manifestations to the single identifier of a work on a global rights registry.
+The LCC is aware of with this fact.
+In their "Ten Targets" document, they talk about cross-standard identifiers that can, if needed, be *transformed* into alternative identifiers.
+This section discusses a similar idea: the existence of an arbitrarily complex vector that can be used to link all the alternative identifiers of a manifestation to their single identifier on a global rights registry.

-In this sense, every function that takes a digital asset as an input and yields a fixed length value (be it number, string or float) as an output could potentially then be called a **Fingerprinting function**.
-In it's simplest form, a hash function inspecting the arrangement of bytes in a digital asset creating a unique digest.
+In this sense, every function that takes a digital asset as an input and yields a fixed length value (be it a string, integer, float, etc) could potentially be called a **Fingerprinting function**.
+In its simplest form: a hash function that inspects the arrangement of bytes in a digital asset and returns a integer.
 In more elaborate forms:

-- [Image-match](https://github.com/ascribe/image-match): a simple Python module for finding approximate image matches from a corpus
+- [Image-match](https://github.com/ascribe/image-match): An approximate image match algorithm implemented in Python
-- [pHash](http://www.phash.org/): A hash derived from various features of a digital asset
+- [pHash](http://www.phash.org/): A hashing method using various features of a digital asset
-- [dejavu](https://github.com/worldveil/dejavu): A audio fingerprinting and recognition algorithm in Python
+- [dejavu](https://github.com/worldveil/dejavu): An audio fingerprinting and recognition algorithm implemented in Python
 - TODO: List more libraries
     - Find popular ones that do fingerprinting for all kinds of media types

-While a manifestation of a digital creation initially might only have a single fingerprint which was generated by feeding its bytes to an arbitrary hashing function, more elaborate fingerprinting technologies could help identifying the usage of creations within the Internet automatically.
-Paired with Linked Data, this would allow for storing all that information about the usages and manifestations of a work in an arbitrarily complex graph.
-Copies, mash-ups and modified versions of the asset could automatically be identified, paths easily located to the original manifestation of the work and the author be fairly attributed and compensated.
+While a manifestation of a digital creation may initially only have a single fingerprint generated by an arbitrary hashing function, more elaborate fingerprinting schemes could later be used to help automatically identify the creations' usage across the Internet.
+Paired with Linked Data, this would allow one to store and track all the information about a work's usages and manifestations in an arbitrarily complex graph.
+Copies, mash-ups, and modified versions of the asset could then be identified automatically as paths in the graph; traversing through these paths would yield the original manifestations and open up the possibility of fairly attributing and compensating the creators.

-As rightsholder information would be ubiquitously accessible, allowing rights users to acquire rights, involved players in the system would be incentivized to create more elaborate fingerprinting mechanisms, increasing transparency in the system further.
+Over time, as rightsholder information becomes ubiquitously accessible and rights users are allowed to acquire rights, involved players in the system would be incentivized to create more and more elaborate fingerprinting mechanisms to further increase transparency in the system.

 ### The Interledger Protocol